 Post-traumatic stress disorder (PTSD) is a condition that occurs in apparently healthy individuals who’ve been exposed to extreme stressors such as car accidents, sexual assault, war, unexpected deaths, etc.

-In general, people with PTSD experience flashbacks, hypervigilance, panic attacks, and insomnia.
-On top of that, many of them are at risk of developing depression or anxiety.
+In general, people with this disorder experience flashbacks, hypervigilance, panic attacks, and insomnia.
+On top of that, those with post-traumatic stress disorder are at risk of developing depression or anxiety.

 Signs of Post Traumatic Stress Disorder

-People who are dealing with PTSD can experience a wide array of physiological and psychological symptoms including:
+People who identify with the symptoms of post-traumatic stress disorder can experience a wide array of physiological and psychological symptoms.